 Resilience is the ability to cope with, adapt to, and recover from stress and change.

 Saskatchewan's Prairie Resilience climate change strategy commits the provincial government to "track and report across all areas of focus to convey progress in making our province more resilient to climate change."

-The Climate Resilience Measurement Framework, released in November 2018, is a commitment in the province's Prairie Resilience climate change strategy.
-The ﬁrst resilience report was released in April 2019, presenting baselines and targets for 25 important measures.
+The Climate Resilience Measurement Framework, released in November 2018, fulfills that commitment.
+The ﬁrst resilience report was released in April 2019, presenting baselines and targets for 25 important measures of progress in the face of a changing global climate.
 The 2020 report continues with reporting on status and trends for each measure.

 Resilience measures are assessed to be either good, fair or poor.
 Eighteen measures in this year's report are classified as good, an increase from 15 in the 2019 report.
 Six are classified as fair, and there are once again no measures with a poor status.